SamWithADot/TMCC_Bot_Public/README.md

 - Auto replies to videos from certain channel.
 It needs more prompts and the prompts need better formating.
 - Replies in the thread if a tag is added
 - Sends and pins a checklist in a new thread (Advisors+)
-- Bot backs up archive to a DB
+- Bot backs up archive to a DB.
+This is still a WIP

 # The following commands:
-  - /Prompt <name> This lets you pick from a few prompts and it will send it in the channel
+  - /Prompt <name>: This lets you pick from a few prompts and it will send it in the channel
-  - /ask_for_help Sends a prompt about how to ask for help, includes a message to move to #ask-for-help if triggered in another channel
-  - /sync syncs commands with discord (Owner only)
+  - /sync: syncs commands with discord (Owner only)
-  - /edit_checklist Brings up a button pannel to edit the checlist creates in submission channel.
+  - /edit_checklist: Brings up a button pannel to edit the checlist creates in submission channel.
 (Advisor+)

 # Rough to do list:
 - Bot posts all the archival messages so any of the archivers can edit them.
-- Back up db to mega
 - A website which has all of the archived posts from TMCC.
-The bot will backup any changes to the DB and to the website.
-The backup to mega will be done at a set time (eg, every week on monday)
 - Having a LLM check posts against the guideline when a new submission is created
 - Simple querry recognition for #ask-for-help (eg: why is my tnt not duping, is litematica updated)
 - Add an options to configure aliases, variables, copy pastes etc. Basically some commands to interface with the DB.